What to Put in a Hip Flask

 These are excellent.
 But there is a modern option that deserves a place in every flask.

-Smooth.
-Strong.
-Elegant.
-No fiddling required.
+Smooth, strong, and civilised.
 Exactly what a flask needs.

 The modern British choice: G&D